MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/how-provisioning-works.md

 ### De-provisioning

-The Azure AD provisioning service keeps source and target systems in sync by de-provisioning user accounts when they're deleted or go out of scope.
+The Azure AD provisioning service keeps source and target systems in sync by de-provisioning deleted user accounts when they're deleted or go out of scope.

 In Azure AD, a user account is "soft" deleted when any of the following events occur: